-MindMed utilizes a Discover, Develop and Deploy process in order to advance psychedelic inspired medicines and therapies.
-MindMed defines Discover as being the nonclinical, pre-clinical, and human clinical trials of psychedelic substances led by academic clinical investigators, discovery of new chemical entities and formulations based on psychedelics, and the advancement of research and development on technologies that seek to demonstrate the safety and efficacy of psychedelic inspired medicines and therapies.
-MindMed defines Develop as being drug development programs that are being advanced from the Discover mandates and transitioned to be company-sponsored drug development programs through clinical registration trials.
-MindMed defines Deploy as being MindMed's commercialization mandates that will aim to partner with insurers, technology companies and care providers to scale access to the Company's medicines, if approved for marketing by regulatory authorities, to patients in need.
-Each term is used throughout this management discussion and analysis.
+The Corporation utilizes a discover, develop and deploy process in order to advance psychedelic inspired medicines and therapies.
+The Corporation defines discover as being the non-clinical, preclinical, and human clinical trials of psychedelic substances led by academic clinical investigators (i.e., investigator-initiated trials ("IITs")), discovery of new chemical entities and formulations based on psychedelics, and the advancement of research and development on technologies that seek to demonstrate the safety and efficacy of psychedelic inspired medicines and therapies and/or to facilitate advancement of the Corporation's develop and deploy initiatives.
+The Corporation defines develop as being drug development programs that are being advanced from the discover mandates, or originating from other sources, and transitioned to be company-sponsored drug development programs seeking to achieve marketing authorization.
+The Corporation defines deploy as the commercialization mandates that will aim to partner with insurers, technology companies, care providers and other delivery-focused stakeholders to scale access to the Corporation's medicines, if approved for marketing by regulatory authorities.

-MindMed's business is premised on a growing body of research supporting the use of psychedelics to treat a myriad of mental health problems.
-For all product candidates, the Company will continue to proceed through research and development, and with marketing, if any of the product candidates are ultimately approved, pursuant to the regulations of US FDA and ex-US regulatory authorities.
-This entails, among other things, conducting clinical trials utilizing research scientists with extensive psychedelics backgrounds, using experienced clinical drug development teams, producing and supplying drugs according to current Good Manufacturing Practices ("GMP"), and conducting all trials and development in accordance with the regulations of the US FDA and ex-US regulatory authorities.
+The Corporation's business is premised on a growing body of research supporting the use of psychedelics to treat a myriad of mental health problems.
+For all product candidates, the Corporation will continue to proceed through research and development, and with marketing of the product candidates that may ultimately be approved, if any pursuant to the regulations of the FDA and other international regulatory authorities.
+This entails, among other things, conducting clinical trials utilizing research scientists, using internal and external clinical drug development teams, producing and supplying drugs according to current Good Manufacturing Practices ("GMP"), and conducting all trials and development in accordance with the regulations of the FDA and other international regulatory authorities.

-This approach places MindMed in an industry in which there are high barriers to entry, due to the need to conduct trials pursuant to applicable regulations, the time and costs required to do so, and the related need to develop and protect intellectual property associated with drug development.
-Therefore, MindMed's ability to build a compelling drug portfolio and pipeline and to raise the financing necessary for its operations are key to its success.
+This approach places the Corporation in an industry in which there are high barriers to entry, due to the need to conduct trials pursuant to applicable regulations, the time and costs required to do so, and the related need to develop and protect intellectual property associated with drug development.
+Therefore, the Corporation's ability to build a compelling drug portfolio and pipeline and to raise the financing necessary for its operations are key to its success.